cybersteam/daowiz_main/commissions.md

 <!--Page commissions-->
 <br>
-I'm open to doing commissions in various forms and mediums ranging from illustrations to large scale sculptural projects.
-First and foremost I enjoy working according to my current creative vision and process, though I do enjoy re-visiting previous themes as well.
+I'm excited to do commissions in various forms and mediums ranging from illustrations to large scale sculptural projects.
+First and foremost I enjoy working according to my own creative vision and process, and I do enjoy re-visiting previous themes as well (everything yous see on the homepage).
 I'll also entertain new ideas for commissions when they align with my mission.
 <br>
 <br>
 <br>